-The SBDI Program installs selected measures at low or no cost.
-Customers receive free installation of no cost measures valued at up to \$100.00.
-In addition, the SBDI Program provides installation of energy efficiency measures with incentives of up to 70% of the installed cost.
+The Program will install selected measures at low or no cost.
+Customers will receive installs up to \$100 in material of no cost measures.
+Low cost measure opportunities will receive incentives up to 70% of the installed cost.

-The program does not pay rebates or incentives to the participant.
+The Program does not pay rebates or incentives to the participant.
 Payments are made to the IC(s) who employ the incentives to reduce the cost of delivering the energy efficiency services.
 The products and installation of products are at reduced cost or free to the customer.